 She had been raised in New Hampshire and joined her congregation as a young woman just at the time that memberships in the Catholic Religious Orders was plummeting.
 Soon after she joined her Order, she accepted an invitation from a Canadian nun, a self-styled visionary reformer, to move to Edmonton and then to Winnipeg to be part of an innovative spiritual commune.

 It didn’t work for Sister Jane.
-The project tried to fuse transformational psychology with Catholic spirituality but it seems to have lost its connection to the Scriptures and the traditions of the Church.
+The project tried to fuse transformational psychology with Catholic spirituality.
 It became the leader’s personal project, and became whatever the leader wanted it to be.
 Jane found that her leader was controlling and grandiose.
 Jane swore in Affidavits that the leader introduced a purported therapy in which she initiated naked hugs which progressed to other sexual acts.
 Jane submitted sometimes but started to resist and react, which angered her leader, who disciplined her within the close confines of their communal life, and expelled her from the commune.
 She was then marginalized in her own Order because of her alienation from the leader and the rest of her Sisters who were connected to commune and the project.

 Sister Jane had remained a member of her Order, but had started to live on her own.
 She received a little support to find a building and start a drop-in place but she had to recruit a board and to find funds for operating expenses and her own needs from a very early stage.
 She made friends, and her friends supported her and her ministry.

 When she found that she had cancer, she sought some support from her superiors in the Order.
 In that process she described her personal experiences in the new movement, and she found that she was getting very little support.
 The Archbishop of Winnipeg listened to her and helped her personally with some other needs, but he did not intervene in the affairs of Jane’s autonomous Religious Order.